smoak/hubot-jabbr/README.md

 * Use version 0.2.x if you are using Hubot 2.3.x
 * Use version 0.3.x if you are using Hubot 2.4.x
+* Use version 0.4.x if you are using Hubot 2.6.x
 * All other hubot versions are not supported

 ## Installation